 The company recognises financial liabilities when it becomes a party to the contractual provisions of the instrument.
 All financial liabilities are recognized at fair value on initial recognition.
 Transaction costs that are directly attributable to the issue of financial liabilities, that are not at fair value through profit or loss, are reduced from the fair value on initial recognition.
-Transaction costs that are directly attributable to the issue of financial liabilities at fair value directly attributable to the issue of financial liabilities at fair value through profit or loss, are expensed in profit or loss.
+Transaction costs that are directly attributable to the issue of financial liabilities at fair value through profit or loss are expensed in profit or loss.